TheDigitalCatOnline/blog_source/pelican/content/emacs-configuration-for-python-javascript-terraform-and-blogging.markdown

 (global-set-key (kbd "C-M-d") 'mc/edit-lines)
 ```

 How many times do I need to highlight the whole buffer?
-More than I imagined, apparently, so I define the classic `Ctrl-a` shortcut
+More than I imagined, so I defined the classic `Ctrl-a` shortcut

 ``` lisp
 ;; C-a marks the whole buffer